tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 - Not only that but implementation work is often more stressful and deadline-driven
 - So of course do both for clients but only let them in through the strategy door to ensure that you do better, higher value and higher margin work.

-You should really [buy the book](https://www.amazon.com/dp/B07B7DFP1B/) - it's a fast read but has lots of pieces of wisdom{% include tufte-sn.html id="david" content="There is however a shorter (older) version of this argument from David <a href='https://www.davidcbaker.com/stuff/contentmgr/files/0/111a12c116b9aca5659f0f491f5b52a4/download/marrystratexec.pdf'>online here</a>" %}.
+You should really [buy the book](https://www.amazon.com/dp/B07B7DFP1B/) - it's a fast read but has lots of pieces of wisdom[^david].

+[^david]: There is however a shorter (older) version of this argument from David [online here](https://www.davidcbaker.com/stuff/contentmgr/files/0/111a12c116b9aca5659f0f491f5b52a4/download/marrystratexec.pdf)

 Importantly - if you accept that you can do a lot of implementation work for clients but they should all start with strategy then your external positioning should be entirely focused around the strategy work to attract the right kinds of clients.

 ## Time & Money

-Here's a funny thing - when you read the accepted literature about pricing as an independent you'll hear again and again that pricing based on time is a [bad thing](https://ryanwaggoner.com/freelance-rate-mistake/){% include tufte-sn.html id="timemoney" content="To be fair - many of the freelancer advice posts do caveat their advice saying day-rates are ok, but it's ually a footnote and I think it's easy to come away as a beginner only understanding that charging for time is bad.
-I know I did." %}.
+Here's a funny thing - when you read the accepted literature about pricing as an independent you'll hear again and again that pricing based on time is a [bad thing](https://ryanwaggoner.com/freelance-rate-mistake/)[^timemoney].
 And, maybe they're right - but I've had plenty of success charging on a loosely-coupled time-based approach (almost all of my work is scoped at a day rate, at least to begin with).

+[^timemoney]: To be fair - many of the freelancer advice posts do caveat their advice saying day-rates are ok, but it's usually a footnote and I think it's easy to come away as a beginner only understanding that charging for time is bad.
+I know I did.

 **I have a theory that this time-based approach to pricing is especially powerful as you move through a context-transition.**